What to post on social media? Fill in the cartoon speech bubbles!

 We studied how to help Finns prevent online bullying.
 We did a survey with more than 1,000 parents and 400 teachers.

-34% of the teachers had detected online bullying of their pupils during the past year, but only 17% of the parents were aware that their child had been bullied online
+37% of the teachers had detected online bullying of their pupils during the past year, but only 17% of the parents were aware that their child had been bullied online.

-61% of the teachers had detected online bullying, while 19% of the parents did not know whether their child had been subjected to online bullying
+61% of primary school teachers had detected online bullying, while 19% of the parents did not know whether their child had been subjected to online bullying.

 Every fifth Finnish parent feels that technology companies are primarily responsible for preventing online bullying.